Exploring Cheddar Gorge, Caves, and Cheese in Somerset, England

 Caves form when water drips through limestone and dissolves it.
 Gough's cave is the larger of the two show caves in the Cheddar Gorge and has multiple chambers.
 It contains spectacular and colourful formations of stalactites and stalagmites as well as underground pools.
 The River Yeo once ran through Gough's cave, but now it flows underneath the cave.

 The cave is carefully illuminated to produce an almost magical appearance, which I still remember from my visit.
 Free audio guides are available for visitors to carry around as they explore.
 The opening of the cave is surrounded by a visitor's complex, which includes a coffee shop.

 Cox's cave is attractive, too.
 It's more tourist-oriented than Gough's cave, however.
 Like Gough's cave, Cox's cave is illuminated, but the trip through the cave is also accompanied by music.

 As people walk through the display in Cox's Cave, they follow the story of a quest for a special crystal.
 I've never seen the Crystal Quest display, but it sounds like it might be fun for children.
 It's still worth visiting Cox's cave even if you don't like the commercialization in order to see its natural and beautiful features.

 Jacob's Ladder and Cave Surroundings

 Near Cox's cave is Jacob's Ladder, a series of 274 steps that lead up the side of a cliff to a viewpoint and lookout tower.
-(There are areas to rest on the way up.)
+(There are places for climbers to rest on the way up.)
 The viewpoint connects to a walking trail that travels over the cliff tops of the gorge.

-There are specialty shops in the area around the caves.
+Specialty shops are located in the area around the caves.
 The shops provide the opportunity to buy local Cheddar cheese as well as other items.
 Cheese is left in Gough's cave to mature because the cave provides a good humidity and temperature for cheese ripening.

 A museum is located near the caves.
 Artifacts discovered in the gorge caves are displayed here, as well as a replica of the Cheddar Man.
 The real skeleton is in the Museum of Natural History in London.